Neat Client? Fast-track the opening of your account with Statrys See how

 • Plugins and tools: Several platforms (most notably Shopify, WordPress, and Wix) offer extensive app markets where you can integrate extra functionality.
 Some apps are free, whereas others come with a price tag.
 Some of these tools might be vital depending on your marketing and selling strategies.
 So, for budgeting purposes, plan for the tools you’ll need to pay for on top of your ecommerce platforms subscription.

-Choose Your Payment Gateways
+Step 9: Choose Your Payment Gateways

 When deciding which payment gateways to offer customers, you might be limited by your chosen ecommerce solution.
 However, it’s essential to carefully consider which payment processing methods you’ll use.
 Often, different countries have one or two dominant payment methods that are considered trustworthy.
-For example, India's most popular payment gateway is Razorpay, whereas Japan favors MONEI.
+For example, India's most popular payment gateway is Razorpay, whereas Japan favours MONEI.
 In contrast, these gateways are little known in Europe or America, where providers like PayPal or Stripe are more common.

-In other words, offering shoppers their favorite payment gateways is a great way to improve checkout conversion for ecommerce stores.
+In other words, offering shoppers their favourite payment gateways is a great way to improve checkout conversion for ecommerce stores.
 In fact, providing shoppers with the top three payment gateways in their country can increase conversion rates by 30%!

 In addition, you may want to consider whether, in addition to more traditional payment methods, you’ll also accept cryptocurrency.
 Paying by crypto is also very quick, so you can accept transfers almost straight away and for lower fees than traditional payment gateways.
 Not only that but crypto can be used worldwide.